 On completion of the MS Environmental Science degree program the student should have the requisite scope of knowledge and competency in specific environmental subject matter.
 Students are required to take 12 credit hours of elective courses and use them to satisfy proficiency courses: TWO Environmental Science program electives; ONE division elective (an approved course in the division); ONE CITE elective (an approved course in CITE).
 The required and elective courses should be outlined in the Plan of Study.
-The Plan of Study should be developed in cooperation with and signed by the student's advisor and should be completed prior to completing 18 credit hours.
+The Plan of Study should be developed in cooperation with and signed by the student's advisor and should be completed prior to registration for the 12th credit hour..